 Automated lesion tracking

-The software automatically identifies, tracks, and compares lesions across multiple time points providing the user with clinically valuable information, on how the lesion evolves
+The software automatically tracks, and compares lesions across multiple time points providing the user with clinically valuable information, on how the lesion evolves

 With the local registration, you can obtain a refined automatic registration of multiple time points focusing on a specific area of interest